How to Unlock the Power of the Restaurant Receipt

 Gather guest feedback

-25% of restaurants use a rating scale in their digital receipts, like a simple “thumbs-up, thumbs-down” rating about the guest’s experience at the restaurant, or via a “rate your experience on a scale of 1-10” which provides restaurant with information about your customer NPS.
+25% of restaurants use a rating scale in their digital receipts, like a simple “thumbs-up, thumbs-down” rating about the guest’s experience at the restaurant, or via a “rate your experience on a scale of 1-10” which provides the restaurant with information about your customer NPS.

 Toast’s Guest Feedback feature prompts guests to give a thumbs-up or thumbs-down while they’re paying on a handheld terminal, and if a thumbs-down is clicked, the on-duty manager will get a text alerting them of it, so they can go fix any issues before the guest leaves the restaurant (and goes home to leave a review).

 Build your loyalty program